 But if you're not sure how to set up a referral program, or you're worried about how it will be received by your employees, don't worry!
 We've got you covered.
-Read on for guidance on how to roll out your employee referral program in 2022.
+Read on for guidance on how to roll out your employee referral program.

 1. Decide how to structure your program.

 The first step in rolling out an employee referral program is to determine how to structure the program.
 The key to success is to keep it simple - both to understand and to execute.
 Questions to answer include:

 Who is and is not eligible for referral?

 Desiree Grosman of Female Home Service Pros says you need to paint a picture to help your employees visualize the type of person you’re looking for.

 “Think about things like personality traits, hobbies, lifestyle choices and career aspirations.
 More often than not, you’re looking for culture fit before specific experience, so answering these questions about your ideal candidate (even if just for yourself) will help you articulate the type of person you want to hire and the type of work you’re hiring them to perform.”